Apollyon9/Eris9/README.md

 ### Currently working on.
-So actually I was sitting below a tree and an apple hit m- Okay maybe I'm not Newton
+So actually I was sitting below a tree and an apple hit m-

+Okay maybe I'm not Newton

 Alright so I'm working on a nove-

+Fine... you got me- I'm playing guita-

+Funnily enough, I'm managing to do all of the above besides the apple thing

 😭idk where I'm going with this but here's what I'm working on:

 <a href="https://github.com/wynwxst/redra1n">Trying to automate the drivers for openra1n, about 4/5ths of the way.
 All that's left is signing infs</a>

 <a href="https://github.com/wynwxst/reshell">A somehow functioning albeit barely shell</a>
 ### Thoughts
 None